jjkcoding/US-Housing-Index-NSA-Analysis/README.md

 ## What I Learned:
-From a data analytical stand point, I was able to further expand my knowledge in filtering and adjusting datasets.
+From a data analytical stand point, I was able to further expand my knowledge in filtering and adjusting datasets using SQL.
 Moreover, I was able to further my knowledge in creating nice bar charts and choropleths to help myself in future data analysis projects.
 From my personal stand point, I am now planning on exploring moving to Texas, Michigan, or any of the central states for cheaper housing prices in the future.
 Overall, this was a fun data analysis project and hopefully a beneficial reference for future projects.